-Application to graduate
+Application to Graduate

 All students must apply to graduate before the end of the first week of the semester in which they want to graduate.
 It is fine to apply early.
 If something happens and you are unable to graduate in the expected semester, that is totally fine.
 However, you must apply again for the semester you want to graduate.
-For international students changing semester of graduation is much more difficult as the application to graduate could start the paperwork for a change in VISA status.
+International students should contact their OISS advisor if they plan to change the semester they originally wanted to graduate.
+For international students changing semester of graduation takes more time as the application to graduate normally starts the paperwork for a change in VISA status.
 Please consult your advisor and the Academic Program Coordinator as you get close to graduating to make sure you have all necessary classes and trainings completed to graduate.